fosslight/fosslight_util/README.md

 ## Features
 1. It simplifies the logger setup.
-2. It easily outputs csv file and excel file in [OSS Report][or] format.
+2. It easily outputs csv file and excel file in OSS Report format.
 3. It provides a simple function to create a text file.

 [or]: http://collab.lge.com/main/x/xDHlFg